loginom/loginom-help-en-omegat/data/quick-start/variables.md

 Examples of the control variables use:

-* The variable can be also used as the antecedent parameter of the [Row filter](../processors/transformation/row-filter/README.md) component.
+* The variable can be also used as the criteria parameter of the [Row Filter](../processors/transformation/row-filter/README.md) database.
 * The variable as the SQL query parameter in the case of [Import from database](../integration/import/database.md) contains the SQL query text.